Sinus Tachycardia

 Sinus tachycardia is a type of arrhythmia, a condition that alters the normal rhythm of the heart.
 This particular form of arrhythmia is characterized by an increased frequency and speed of the sinus rhythm, which is the heartbeat regulated by the sinoatrial node.
 Sinus tachycardia is quite common and usually not a cause for alarm as it can be a normal response to physical exertion or strong emotion.
 In this blog post, we will delve into the intricacies of sinus tachycardia, its causes, symptoms, diagnosis, and treatment methods.

-Arrhythmias: A Brief Overview
+A Brief Overview of Arrhythmias

 Cardiac arrhythmias are disturbances in the regular rhythm of the heart, also known as the sinus rhythm, which originates from the sinoatrial node.
 This node emits impulses that trigger heart contractions, making it the primary pacemaker of the heart.
 A normal heart rate ranges between 60 and 100 beats per minute.
 An arrhythmia arises when there are alterations in the frequency and regularity of the sinus rhythm, the location of the dominant pacemaker center, or the propagation of the impulse.